okanlawon21/okanlawon21/README.md

-## Hi, I'm Okanlawon Micheal Olatunji you can call me Ejanla
+## Hi!
+I'm Okanlawon Micheal Olatunji, but  you can call me Ejanla

 <!--
 **okanlawon21/okanlawon21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.